Pamlico: 18th century history

 Except for the Tuscarora War, there was little open fighting between the Algonquian and English colonists.
 They had suffered more from epidemics of infectious diseases.
 Due to small numbers, trade was of little importance.

-Sale of strong liquors to the Indians was probably the greatest problem created by white traders around 1700.
-Alcohol was banned from Indian towns in 1703, but the prohibition was never strictly enforced.
-Little was done for Indian education, even though native languages were being replaced by English during the eighteenth century.
+Sale of strong liquors to the natives was probably the greatest problem created by white traders around 1700.
+Alcohol was banned from native towns in 1703, but the prohibition was never strictly enforced.
+Little was done for native education, even though native languages were being replaced by English during the eighteenth century.

-A small number of Indians were baptized as Christians by Anglican ministers throughout the late seventeenth and the eighteenth centuries.
+A small number of natives were baptized as Christians by Anglican ministers throughout the late seventeenth and the eighteenth centuries.
 Tribe members starting adopting English names (sometimes as second names to be used occasionally) shortly after 1700.
-Indian medicine men earned money by treating white settlers as well as their own people.
-Some settlers in North Carolina bought Indians as slaves, and others transported them to northern markets.
-The extent of Indian servitude and slavery is not accurately known.
+Native medicine men earned money by treating white settlers as well as their own people.
+Some settlers in North Carolina bought natives as slaves, and others transported them to northern markets.
+The extent of native servitude and slavery is not accurately known.

 Culture

 The Pamlico created distinctive dugout canoes, and traveled extensively.
 Pamlico artifacts have been found as far away as the North Atlantic.

 They ate corn, fish, and other agricultural vegetables and fruits.
 Besides hunting and agriculture, the coastal groups still relied much on fishing and shellfish gathering, drying the products for preservation on reed hurdles over an open fire or in the sun.
-Sturgeon was not used as a food by the Indians along the coast.
+Sturgeon was not used as a food by the natives along the coast.
 Cattle raising is documented for the Paspatanks around 1700 (Lawson 1709).
 The Tuscarora War disturbed the economic balance of many of the Algonquian groups: the fields of the Machapunga and their allies were destroyed by English colonists.
-The Hatteras were prevented from planting by their enemies, and in 1714-1715 needed supplies from the colonial authorities to survive.
+The Hatteras were prevented from planting by their enemies, and in 1714–1715 needed supplies from the colonial authorities to survive.

 Political organization with hereditary chiefdoms was still functioning around 1700.
 Chiefs' corpses were buried in the temples as before.
 Commoners could purchase the right of burial in the temple precinct with enough money.
 Shell beads (wampum) served as money, for example, to compensate victims of crimes.